 - Hookup wire (RadioShack #278-1224; $5.99)

-- Route the drive motor wires and the steering magnet wires outside the truck and attach them to the LV-168’s “motor 1” and “motor 2” outputs, respectively.
+4. Route the drive motor wires and the steering magnet wires outside the truck and attach them to the LV-168’s motor 1 and motor 2 outputs, respectively.
 I was unable to get the magnetic steering control on our truck to work properly.
 Therefore, I elected to permanently “fix” a slight right turn into the front steering wheel’s alignment.

 This tricked-out ride will play a tune, display a splash screen, flash its lights, then dart around the room.
 Both the room temperature and the distance measured with the Sharp sensor are displayed on the LCD.
-When an object closer than 30cm is detected by the sensor, the motor speed is reduced and the Hummer is driven in reverse.
+When the sensor detects an object closer than 30 centimeters, the motor speed is reduced and the truck goes into reverse.
 This “backing up” action will continue until the path in front of the truck is clear of obstacles.
 Happy trails.